Missouri Historical Society: Library and Research Center

-No appointment is needed to view the library and manuscript collections, but might be needed for other collections.
+No appointment is needed to view the library and manuscript collections, but is required for other collections.
 Among its unique collections are the 301 freedom suits of the 19th-century St. Louis Circuit Court Records, the largest group of such case files in the country.
 These have been scanned into a searchable database that is online for researchers.
 They document the slaves' petitions for freedom under state law before the American Civil War.

 The research library is housed in a historic 1927 Byzantine revival synagogue building erected by the United Hebrew Congregation on Skinker Boulevard.
 (The congregation has moved to Chesterfield where it erected a new building.)

 Programming

 The Missouri Historical Society offers programs and outreach services, including traveling exhibitions, tours, theatrical and musical presentations, programs for school classes and youth groups, family festivals, special events, workshops, and lectures.

 History

 In 1952, the Missouri Historical Society was involved in efforts to lobby the U.S. government to create commemorative coins for the 150th anniversary of the Louisiana Purchase.